How do Honeybees Make Honey

 They chew these flakes till they become soft and moldable.
 Then the chewed wax is used to make the honeycomb.
-The larva and the brood live in hexagonal cells of honeycomb.
-The honey, nectar and pollen is also stored in honeycomb.
+The larva and the brood live in hexagonal cells of the honeycomb.
+The honey, nectar, and pollen are also stored in the honeycomb.
 While extracting honey the honeycomb is left intact.

-Don't put honey in microwave, as over-heating gives it unpleasant taste.
+Don't put honey in microwave, as over-heating gives it an unpleasant taste.

 The honey should not be heated over 60°C, to maintain its quality.